 CIS 120 is designed to be a second semester introductory course that focuses on the foundations of programming.
 Whether this is the first computer science course you have taken at Penn or first formal computer science course at all, here is a compilation of common questions.

 Please refer to this FAQ as your first line of help.
 More details about the course are available in the syllabus.
-Of course, if you have more specific questions, feel free to ask the course staff by either emailing your TA or posting a message via Ed.
+Of course, if you have more specific questions, feel free to ask the course staff by either emailing your TA or posting a message via Piazza.

 - What is the homework submission policy?